-Model Letter for Termination of the Psychiatrist-patient Relationship
+Model Letter for Confirming Patient's Decision to Terminate the Psychiatrist-patient Relationship

 This model letter is intended as a general guideline.
 Adjustments may need to be made in order to tailor this letter to the needs of a specific situation.
 Psychiatrists should contact personal counsel or their risk manager for guidance with difficult situations.

 PERSONAL & CONFIDENTIAL

-Date

-Address

-Dear [Name of Patient]:
+Date Address Dear [Name of Patient]: